kjosib/bedspread/docs/source/index.rst

 *Bed Spread* aims to re-imagine and reshape the act of programming in a high-level computer language as a richly semantic interaction with a deeply structured and assistive database of functionality.
 Also, it's still pre-alpha.
+A text-console-hosted evaluator works, with four kinds of definitions in a database.
-Current goal is a text-console-hosted evaluator spike by June, then a graphical shell by July.
+Next goal is a graphical shell by July.

 .. note:: **Bed Spread** is still being invented.
 Things *will* change, but I'll try to keep the documentation up to date.